 LDS members are not the only ones who serve without pay!
 Most Sunday school teachers, nursery workers, Bible study leaders, ushers, and a host of others in Christian ministry serve by volunteering their time and talent without compensation.
 The Mormon Church may brag about its "unpaid ministry," but it is only the "rank and file members" who are not paid.
 LDS Institute teachers and directors get salaries.
 The General Authorities, LDS apostles, and the LDS Church president "receive a modest living allowance" (Daniel H. Ludlow, ed., Encyclopedia of Mormonism, Vol. 2.
 [Macmillan, 1992], 508 and 510).
 Note that the Mormon prophet lives in a multi-million dollar home provided by the Church;

 The $1.2 million condominium at 40 N. State that is home to the president of the Church of Jesus Christ of Latter-day Saints will be exempt from property taxes, Salt Lake County commissioners ruled Tuesday.
 (Salt Lake Tribune, Dec.
-8, 1988) Editor's note: The property has substantially increased in value since 1988!
+8, 1988) (Editor's note: The property has substantially increased in value since 1988!)

 The Mormon Church employs public relations people, lawyers, secretaries, body guards...and by the way, why does the Mormon prophet need a body guard?
 Moses, Jeremiah, Elijah, Elisha, John the Baptist, and a host of other prophets of the Bible did not need body guards--God protected them until their time was up...but I digress.

 Are there abuses by some so-called Christian ministries?
 Are there some "Televangelists" getting rich?
 Sadly, yes.
-We usually hear about the few that take money shamelessly or prey on the gullible.
+We usually hear about the few that take money shamelessly or prey upon the gullible.
 We rarely hear about the countless Christian pastors and ministers of the gospel who selflessly and tirelessly serve their congregations and their communities.
 They don't make the headlines, but they exist in great numbers!

 Why do LDS find it objectionable for Christian leaders to be compensated for full-time ministry, yet they don't seem to have a problem with their own leaders receiving pay?
 Again, why a double standard?